snarfed/arroba/README.md

 ### 0.3 - unreleased

-Add Google Cloud Datastore implementation of repo storage.
+* Add Google Cloud Datastore implementation of repo storage.
+* Implement `com.atproto` XRPC methods needed to federate with sandbox, including most of `repo` and `sync.

 ### 0.2 - 2023-05-18